 Ready Prepped and Easy to Create

 All toppings used on this vegetarian pizza have been prepped and cooked, ready to use.
-This helps take a step out of the production process, reducing time, resource, and costs.
+This helps take a step out of the production process, reducing time, resources, and costs.

 Low Salt Pizza Recipe